ashwin1321/expense-tracker-client/readme.md

 ```

 ### Note:
-- Please do install node and yarn/npm before running this server.
+- Please do install node and yarn/npm before running this web app.
-- yarn is preferred to run this server but there is no problem using npm.
+- yarn is preferred to run this app but there is no problem using npm.
 Make sure to delete the yarn.lock file if you are using npm.

-### Please find the Live App here
+### Please find the Live App [here]('https://expense-tracker-client-oxvv.onrender.com/login)